Espinosa Cigars

 601 La Bomba Warhead

-601 La Bomba Warhead is Espinosa’s Broadleaf-wrapped, limited‑edition extension of the La Bomba line.
-Built on Nicaraguan binder and filler, it sits in the medium‑full to full strength lane, with pepper up front and toasted cedar, earth and bittersweet cocoa through the smoke.
-The series rotates vitolas — including box-pressed formats and perfectos — and the annual releases are treated as collectible editions, often dressed in military-themed artwork and distinctive packaging.
+601 La Bomba Warhead is the Broadleaf‑wrapped, limited‑edition extension of the La Bomba line, built on Nicaraguan binder and filler.
+Positioned in the medium‑full to full strength lane, Warhead releases deliver pepper, toasted cedar, earth and bittersweet cocoa across a rotating set of vitolas, including box‑pressed formats and perfectos, and are often issued as annual or collectible editions with distinctive packaging.

 • Made in Nicaragua